Harvard referencing

 See guides for other referencing styles

-View this guide as a PDF.
+View this guide as a Word doc.

 This guide details the Harvard style of referencing based upon the advice given in the book "Cite Them Right (2016) 10th rev. and expanded edn."
 This is the style of Harvard that The University Of Sheffield supports.